rodrigobalazs/rodrigobalazs/README.md

 I am a Software Developer specialized in backend development with over 8 years of experience building scalable, high-performance solutions in
 Java.
 I have worked across multiple industries, including e-commerce, logistics, social media, automotive, and mobile.
 Additionally, I bring
-7 years of experience in PHP development, including extensive work with Magento 2.
+7 years of experience in PHP development, including extensive work with Magento 2 ecosystem.
 <br/><br/>
 This is my github portfolio which contains a couple of personal repositories/projects mostly related to Java/Spring.
 Hope you find these examples useful to share / reuse.